 - melt the butter in a separate medium saucepan over medium heat

-- boil for 3-4 minutes without stirring
+- bring to a simmer for 3-4 minutes without stirring

-- add vanilla and bicarb soda (baking soda) and whisk till sauce is smooth and glossy
+- add vanilla and bicarb soda (baking soda) and whisk till sauce is smooth and glossy - just a few seconds

 - pour caramel over popcorn and mix to cover popcorn